-The Entlebucher Mountain Dog is believed to have descended from large Molossers brought by the Romans in the first century BC to Switzerland.
-It is among the Swiss mountain dog breeds also known as Sennenhund breeds, albeit smaller with it weighing 45 to 65 pounds and standing at 42 to 48 centimetres at the withers.
-Entlebucher Mountain Dogs were bred as herding dogs and are known for their agility, balance and determination.
-As a family pet, this breed is loyal, smart and confident but rarely aggressive.
+The Entlebucher mountain dog is believed to have descended from large Molossers brought by the Romans in the first century BC to Switzerland.
+It is amongst the Swiss mountain dog breeds that are also known as Sennenhund breeds, albeit smaller, weighing 45–65 pounds, and standing at 42–48 centimetres at the withers.
+The Entlebucher mountain dog was bred as a herding dog and is known for its agility, balance, and determination.
+As a family pet, this breed is loyal, smart, and confident, but rarely aggressive.

-The Entlebucher Mountain Dog is one among the four Swiss dog breeds (Sennenhund) which include the Greater Swiss Mountain Dog, Bernese Mountain Dog, and Appenzeller Mountain Dog.
+The Entlebucher mountain dog is one of the four Swiss dog breeds (Sennenhund), which include the Greater Swiss mountain dog, Bernese mountain dog, and Appenzeller mountain dog.
 However, the Entlebucher is smaller and considered to be quicker.
-The name Entlebucher was derived after a region in Switzerland where the breed was first bred to work.
+The name Entlebucher was derived from a region in Switzerland where the breed was first bred to work.

-The Entlebucher Mountain dog is the smaller among the Swiss mountain dog breed weighing 45 to 65 pounds and standing 42 to 48 centimetres at the withers.
-This breed has a compact body that is well-muscled, which makes it ideal for a herding dog.
-Its wedge shape head is nicely proportioned to its body.
-It also has a strong flat skull that is almost parallel to the muzzle, a slight furrow and a stop.
-The Entlebucher has a long jaw that is well-formed and powerful.
-Its eyes are alert with its round shape that is moderately large and can be anything from hazel to dark brown with nice black rims.
+The Entlebucher mountain dog is the smaller amongst the Swiss mountain dog breeds, weighing 45–65 pounds and standing 42–48 centimetres at the withers.
+This breed has a compact body that is well-muscled, which makes it an ideal herding dog.
+Its wedge-shaped head is nicely proportioned to its body.
+It also has a strong, flat skull that is almost parallel to the muzzle, a slight furrow, and a stop.
+The Entlebucher has long jaws that are well-formed and powerful.
+Its eyes are alert, round in shape, moderately large, and can be anything from hazel to dark brown with nice black rims.

-Apart from the caring for their coats, the Entlebucher’s fast-growing nails must regularly be trimmed to avoid overgrowth and splitting.
-As well, their ears should also be checked to avoid too much wax build-up prone to infection.
+Apart from the caring for its coat, the Entlebucher’s fast-growing nails must be regularly trimmed to avoid overgrowth and splitting.
+Its ears should also be checked to avoid too much wax build-up, which could lead to infection.
 Oral care should not be dismissed as its neglect will cause gum disease and other dental issues.

 The Entlebucher is not ideal for first-time owners since the breed needs to be trained and given enough attention by someone who is familiar with handling active and smart working dogs.
 As mentioned, the Entlebucher tends to form strong bonds with its family, thus, it is prone to suffer from separation anxiety if left alone for long periods of time.

-When it comes to getting along with children in the household, Entlebuchers are known to be friendly dogs that enjoy any interactive games.
-However, it is essential to make sure any interaction is supervised to avoid accidents especially when playtime gets a bit boisterous and rough.
-As for other pets, Entlebucher Mountain Dogs can get on well with cats and other dogs if they were raised alongside the breed.
-It is important that any breed has early socialisation and training so it can be a well-rounded dog.
+When it comes to getting along with children in the household, the Entlebucher is known to be a friendly dog that enjoys any interactive games.
+However, it is essential to make sure that any interaction is supervised to avoid accidents, especially when playtime gets a bit boisterous and rough.
+As for other pets, the Entlebucher mountain dog can get on well with cats and other dogs if it was raised alongside them.
+It is important that any breed has early socialisation and training, so it can be a well-rounded dog.

-A typical serving for an adult Entlebucher Mountain Dog is 4 to 5 cups of high-quality, premium dry dog food, spread over two meals.
+A typical serving for an adult Entlebucher mountain dog is four to five cups of high-quality, premium, dry dog food spread over two meals.
 There are dog formulas specially formulated for dogs of all sizes.
 However, it is best to consult with a veterinarian regarding its nutritional requirement and feeding schedule.

-To give you an idea, a typical calorie needs of a 55-pound, adult Entlebucher Mountain Dog per day:
+To give you an idea, the following are the typical calorie needs of a 55-pound adult Entlebucher mountain dog per day:

 The Entlebucher’s diet must include a balance of protein and fat, which must meet its calorie need.
-Real meat is ideal such as lamb, beef, venison, and chicken.
-Also include fruits and vegetables as these are good sources of Omega-3 and Omega-6 fatty acids that will keep its coat and skin healthy.
+Real meat is ideal, such as lamb, beef, venison, and chicken.
+Also include fruits and vegetables as these are good sources of omega-3 and omega-6 fatty acids, which will keep its coat and skin healthy.

-Diet and nutrition are important to ensure your dog's long-term health and for an Entlebucher to live up to its lifespan of 15 years.
+Diet and nutrition are important to ensure your dog's long-term health and for an Entlebucher to live up to its lifespan of fifteen years.
 However, sometimes some breed-specific hereditary health conditions get in the way.
-Here are a few genetic health issues that you should look out for: Hip Dysplasia, Progressive Retinal Atrophy, Heart Murmurs, Haemolytic Anaemia and Ectopic Ureter.
+Here are a few genetic health issues that you should look out for: hip dysplasia, progressive retinal atrophy, heart murmurs, haemolytic anaemia, and ectopic ureter.

-To keep it healthy and happy, Entlebuchers need adequate exercise on top of a balanced diet.
-This dog breed is an active working dog that is highly energetic, thu,s be given at least 60 minutes of daily exercise.
-Entlebuchers would love nothing more than to be outdoors, so they are ideal for people who have an outdoorsy lifestyle.
-However, make sure that when your Entlebucher is out and about, they are always within a securely fenced area like a back garden or they will escape.
+To keep it healthy and happy, the Entlebucher needs adequate exercise on top of a balanced diet.
+This dog breed is an active working dog that is highly energetic, thus it must be given at least sixty minutes of daily exercise.
+The Entlebucher would love nothing more than to be outdoors, so it is ideal for people who have an outdoorsy lifestyle.
+However, make sure that when your Entlebucher is out and about, it is always within a securely fenced area like a back garden, or it will escape.

-Entlebucher Mountain Dog is a rare breed, given its history and how only a few puppies are registered per year.
-What this means for you is that buying an Entlebucher puppy may be a bit costly and you will have to be put on a waitlist to get one.
-The initial purchase of an Entlebucher puppy can be anywhere from £500 and upwards.
+The Entlebucher mountain dog is a rare breed and very few puppies are registered per year.
+Buying an Entlebucher puppy may be a bit costly and you will have to be put on a wait list to get one.
+The initial purchase of an Entlebucher pedigree puppy can be anywhere from £500 and upwards.

 Are you sure the Entlebucher Mountain Dog is the best breed for you?
 Take the Pet Breed Selector Quiz to find your perfect breed match.Dog Breed Selector Quiz